PriscillaWidjaja/Final-Project-JCDS-09-Priscilla-Widjaja/README.md

 ### Conclusion
-This machine learning helps company to reduce telemarketing costs.
+This machine learning helps company to reduce telemarketing costs by eliminating customers who aren't going to subscribe.

 The results can be improve by having more data with target = 1.